ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/flink/_index.md

 layout: learningpathall
 learning_objectives:
 - Install and run Flink on an Arm server
-- Benchmark Flink performance using open-source tooling
+- Benchmark the performance of Flink
 learning_path_main_page: 'yes'
 minutes_to_complete: 30
 operatingsystems: